unixorn/awesome-zsh-plugins/README.md

 - [actiona](https://github.com/matthieusb/act) - Make it easier to call [actiona](https://github.com/Jmgr/actiona) scripts from your command line.
 Includes tab completions.
 - [activate-py-environment](https://github.com/se-jaeger/zsh-activate-py-environment) - Automagically detects and activates your python environments (`poetry`, `virtualenv` and `conda`) while traversing directories.
 - [adonisjs](https://github.com/baliestri/adonisjs.plugin.zsh) - Plugin for skipping the `node` part of the `ace` command.
+- [airpods-battery](https://github.com/A-delta/zsh-airpods-battery/) - Looks for AirPods via Bluetooth and puts their battery charge state into `$RPROMPT`.
 - [alacritty](https://github.com/casonadams/alacritty-shell) - Control [alacritty](https://github.com/alacritty/alacritty/wiki/Color-schemes) color schemes.
 - [alehouse](https://github.com/sticklerm3/alehouse) - Contains short aliases for [brew](https://brew.sh) commands, inspired by `betterbrew`.
 - [alias-finder](https://github.com/akash329d/zsh-alias-finder) - Displays an alias when you use a command you have aliased previously.
 Helpful for remembering aliases you have defined in the past.
 Written as a pure ZSH script for speed.